sbeitzel/swift-aoc-starter-example/README.md

 ]
 ```

+Alternatively, you can just invoke the program from the project root with the `--new` argument, which will create
+the files for you:

+`swift run AdventOfCode --new`

 Then implement part 1 and 2.
 The `AdventOfCode.swift` file controls which day's challenge
 is run with `swift run`.
 Add your new type to its `allChallenges` array.
 By default
 it runs the most recent challenge.